agrc/gis.utah.gov/about/policy/sgid/index.md

 - Removals should be tracked in [Porter](https://github.com/agrc/porter).
 - The steward should give users a heads up at least two weeks prior to removal whenever possible.
   - AGRC should post removal and deprecation notices on the [@MapUtah](https://twitter.com/maputah) Twitter account.
 - Stewards of ArcGIS Online services should perform a brownout by marking the data as `Deprecated` in the item's settings and including "deprecated" in the item's title.
-The service should be unshared publicly for two weeks before being deleted altogether.
+- When possible, UGRC will change the sharing level of items being removed from our own ArcGIS Online organization from public to private two weeks before deleting the items completely to allow quick restoration if end users need time to find an alternative.
+  - End users should not rely on this two-week blackout.
+  - When possible, we encourage other stewards to adopt this same two-week sharing blackout as well.

 ### Reasons for Removal
 {: .text-left}

 Many items were added to the SGID before we adopted these policies and guidelines.
 We may evaluate them from time to time for removal.
+In the spirit of continuity, we do not intend to do an immediate, wholescale trimming of the SGID.

 While not comprehensive, the following list includes the most common reasons for removing datasets: